phorton1/Arduino-bilgePumpSwitch/docs/readme.md

 In heavy seas, or with the motor running, such a weak alarm would be easy to miss, and frankly, if there is unexpected water coming coming in the boat it is one of the worst things that can happen.
-This alarm will wake me up out of a drunk sleep, can be heard outside the boat, and will be noticed regardless of the sea state or if the motor is running.
+This alarm will wake everoone on the boat up, can be heard outside the boat, and will be noticed regardless of the sea state or if the motor is running.

-In my usaage the device, and box itself are placed inside of an compartment (near the batteries and bilge pumps) with louvered slats on the door to let the sound out.
+In my usaage the device, and box itself are placed inside a compartment (near the batteries and bilge pumps) with louvered slats on the door to let the sound out.

 It also provides a LED that I mount in the salon, which is